 Spotify routinely produces add-ons to your playlists, and has a weekly recommendation to help you discover new music based on what you already listen to.
 Additionally, Spotify took their already successful Wrapped campaign to a whole new level in 2019 when it wrapped up your entire decade—and made it shareable so you could show all your friends your favorite music, and your favorite music service.

 Spotify’s ability to make every user’s experience feel so hyper-individualized is a testament to product marketing, and is at the center of their incredible marketing strategy.

-When you sit down to create your marketing strategy, you’ll be imagining it happening in a vacuum where budgets aren’t cut, timelines aren’t missed, and global pandemics aren’t wreaking havoc on everyone’s world.
+When you sit down to create your marketing strategy, you're planning for life in a vacuum where budgets aren’t cut, timelines aren’t missed, and global pandemics aren’t wreaking havoc on everyone’s world.

 That last one, COVID-19, is particularly applicable to our marketing strategy at Element Three.
-As we sat down to create 2020’s marketing strategy, we had a focus on speaking events.
+As we sat down in late 2019 to create 2020’s marketing strategy, we wanted to focus on speaking events.
 We knew that getting our people out in the world generated quality leads for our business and led to great relationships, so we were going to lean into that heavily.
-Then COVID happened, and that became impossible.
+Then COVID happened, and that obviously became impossible.

 Feed your marketing mind and keep your skills sharp by opting into our weekly newsletter, packed with lessons we’ve learned firsthand.
 You won’t regret it.